irlnathan/s-assoc-docs/associations2.md

 > Don't confuse my use of the collection with a collection in MongoDB or a Backbone collection, although they share some similar qualities they are not the same thing.

-So with my User model, I can create new _Record_ in any number of different places in Sails:
+So with my User _model_, I can create, update, find and destroy a new _Record_ in any number of different places in Sails:

 - from the [`sails console`]()
-- by hitting one of my [blueprint routes]()
+- by requesting one of my [blueprint routes]()
 - from a [lifecycle callback]() defined in the User model itself
 - from a custom action in a [controller]()

-I'll use a few different methods from the list above to work with data throughout this project, starting with **blueprint routes**.
+Although, I'll use a few different methods from the list above to work with data throughout this project, I'm concentrating on Associations and **not** _Model_ methods.
+For more information on _Model_ methods and how to access them, see the reference section under [**Models**]().

+I need to create some _Users_ and _Profiles_ so I'll start with using some of the **blueprint routes**.
 If you'd like a more detailed explanation of blueprint routing, particularly the **shortcut blueprint routes** below, check out: [How do blueprint routes work in sails?](http://irlnathan.github.io/sailscasts/blog/2014/01/17/sailscasts-answers-ep8-how-do-blueprint-actions-and-blueprint-routes-work-in-sails/)

 ### Records: _creating_ some Users and Profiles
 >**Task:** Create a couple of _**Users**_ and what will be there associated _**Profiles**_.

 I'll lift my app using `sails lift`.

-I'll create my first User by opening my browser and entering the following URL: [`http://localhost:1337/user/create?name=Nikola Tesla`]()
+I'll create my first _User_ by opening my browser and entering the following URL: [`http://localhost:1337/user/create?name=Nikola Tesla`]()

 ####How does this work?

+I'm using the _blueprint api_ through the **shortcut blueprint _routes_** which allow me to access CRUD _model_ methods from the browser.
+These **routes* are extremely helpful during development, however, can and should be [**disabled**]() during production.

 - My browser is sending a GET request to my running Sails app at [localhost:1337]()
 - That request matches up to a **shortcut blueprint** route, [/user/create]()